The Standard Formula: A Guide to Solvency II – Chapter 8: Capital Requirements

 • Highly rated covered bonds.

-• Bonds or loans issued by (i) the European Central Bank, member states’ central government central banks (i.e., EU sovereign debt) or, in the case of the UK, the UK central government or the Bank of England; or (ii) multilateral development banks and certain international organisations.
+• Bonds or loans issued by (i) the European Central Bank, member states’ central government and central banks (i.e., EU sovereign debt) or, in the case of the UK, the UK government or the Bank of England; or (ii) multilateral development banks and certain international organisations.

-• Bonds or loans issued by a (re)insurance undertaking or a third-country (re)insurance undertaking in an equivalent jurisdiction.
+• Bonds or loans issued by a (re)insurance undertaking or a third country (re)insurance undertaking in an equivalent jurisdiction.

 • Bonds or loans issued by certain credit institutions and financial institutions.

-• Credit derivatives where the underlying financial instrument is a bond or loan issued by (i) the European Central Bank, member states' central government and central banks (i.e., EU sovereign debt) or, in the case of the UK, the UK central government or the Bank of England; or (ii) multilateral development banks and certain international organisations.
+• Credit derivatives where the underlying financial instrument is a bond or loan issued by (i) the European Central Bank, member states’ central government and central banks (i.e., EU sovereign debt) or, in the case of the UK, the UK government or the Bank of England; or (ii) multilateral development banks and certain international organisations.

 • Exposures that relate to qualifying infrastructure investments (subject to certain conditions).

-Market Risk Concentrations Sub-module
+Market Risk Concentrations Sub-Module495

 The market risk concentrations sub-module covers additional risks to a (re)insurer stemming either from lack of diversification in the asset portfolio or from large exposure to default risk by a single issuer of securities or a group of related issuers.
 It covers assets considered in the equity, interest, spread and property risk sub-modules of the market risk module.
-It does not apply to assets covered by the counterparty default risk module.276
+It does not apply to assets covered by the counterparty default risk module.

-Currency Risk Sub-module
+Currency Risk Sub-Module496

 The market risk module design is intended to strip out currency effects in the calibration of the other sub-modules so that currency effects appear only in the currency risk sub-module.

 Counterparty default risk covers the risk of possible losses due to the unexpected default or deterioration in the credit standing of certain counterparties and debtors.
-The capital charge for counterparty default risk is made up of a capital requirement for type 1 exposures and a capital requirement for type 2 exposures.278
+The capital charge for counterparty default risk is made up of a capital requirement for type 1 exposures and a capital requirement for type 2 exposures.

 Where an instrument is subject to market risk, SCR charges for spread risk and concentration apply.
 Otherwise, SCR charges for counterparty default risk apply.

-Type 1 and Type 2 Exposures
+Type 1 and 2 Exposures

 Type 1 exposures are: